 The ‘Honeymoon’ is perhaps the most misunderstood part of the Cycle.
 Women are unequivocal that there is something in their partner’s words and actions that resemble a ‘honeymoon’.
 They are attracted to what appears to be respectful, caring and attentive gestures and behaviours.
 All women can describe this.
 This positive looking behaviour is what he showed in the beginning of the relationship.
 It is a tremendous relief for women to see that they were initially attracted to what looked good and that we do not think they are flawed or problematic for ‘choosing’ an abusive partner.
 Conversely, the Power and Control Wheel only documents the ‘negative’ forms of abuse and cannot help women see these ‘positive-looking’ behaviours as abusive.
 We can unintentionally silence women’s experiences of being attracted to their partner and send women the message that we only recognize some power and control tactics present in the relationship.

 Men’s use of ‘honeymoon’ behaviour is important to understand at the systemic level as well.
 Unlike the Power and Control Wheel, the Cycle of Abuse also explains why others also think that the abuser is “a good guy”.
 For the most part, he shows only ‘honeymoon’ behaviour to others.
 And he is very good at it.
 He successfully manages to ‘honeymoon’ or ‘groom’ the couple’s therapist, the social worker, and family and friends.
 Abusive men are able to deceive and manipulate judges, police officers, court-appointed psychologists, etc. using positive looking or ‘honeymoon’ behaviours, just as he does in the relationship.
-From the neighbours next door to the legal system, abusive men are rewarded for their deceptions, controlling the narrative that he is the victim, the positive parent and loving partner while she is a negligent, mentally-ill mother, etc. He manipulates parenting evaluators to put into writing the very things he needs to take custody of the children, gets financially rewarded for his clever deceptions by winning court battles, and has the system punish his partner on his behalf.
+From the neighbours next door to the legal system, abusive men are rewarded for their deceptions, controlling the narrative that he is the victim, the positive parent and loving partner while she is a negligent mother, and mentally-ill, resentful, or manipulative woman.
+It is the abuser who manipulates parenting evaluators to put into writing the very things he needs to take custody of the children, gets financially rewarded for his clever deceptions by winning court battles, and has the system punish his partner on his behalf.
 Recruiting professionals to take up the control of his partner is the goal, and there are so many examples of those who have been taken in by his charming persuasion and well-rehearsed descriptions of his positive qualities and his partner’s flaws.
 Like these professionals, women are similarly deceived by his charm.
 If men only demonstrated tactics from the Power and Control wheel, no one would be taken in by his deceptions.

 The Cycle of Abuse helps women make sense of their experiences of abuse, which is a goal we share with every advocate and professional who supports these incredible women.
 Women can always accurately and reliably describe their partner’s behaviours, because she has had to pay close attention to all his moods, gestures, tones, etc. for her safety.
 But, like many, women may carry dominant discourses about what the ‘problem’ is, who the ‘problem’ is, who is responsible for ‘the problem’ and who is responsible for ‘fixing the problem’.
 The Cycle can help to dismantle the myth that men are out of control and show how much control he has over his behaviour.
 It also shows so clearly that abuse is not an anger management problem.
 This tool provides women with an accurate picture of what they were attracted to and offers women a safe framework to begin to share what has happened to them.